© 2026 WNIJ and WNIU

 A proposed map of Northern Illinois University's multi-year prairie restoration project.

 A field on the Northern Illinois University campus could soon be transformed into prairie.
-NIU met with neighbors recently to outline their multi-year plan to complete this project.
+NIU recently met with neighbors to outline its multi-year plan to complete this project.

 Prairies improve air and water quality, prevent flooding, and store carbon.

-But more than 99.9% of prairies in Illinois are gone.
-In their place are the vast farmlands that spread across the landscape like the prairie used to.
-Now, in a few places, like at NIU, people are trying to restore patches of what was lost.
+But more than 99.9% of Illinois' prairies are gone.
+In their place are the vast farmlands that stretch across the landscape.
+In a few places, including NIU, people are trying to restore patches of what was lost.

 A view of the North 40, which is mostly turf grass.